Running Hydration: Complete Guide from a Run Coach

 Running Water Bottles

 A lot of runners prefer to carry a running water bottle on the go.
-This is an excellent option for shorter runs and times when you don’t want to carry things on your body.
+This is an excellent option for shorter runs, hot days, and times when you don’t want to carry things on your body.

 I often carry a water bottle on my runs and have tried many different kinds.
-I didn’t like the flask as much as I had hoped, as it wasn’t the easiest to clean (I am a germaphobe) and didn’t hold enough water.
+I didn’t like soft flasks as much as I had hoped.
+The flask I tried wasn’t the easiest to clean (I am a germaphobe) and didn’t hold enough water.
 I prefer basic handheld water bottles like the Nathan SpeedDraw Plus Insulated Flask Handheld Running Water Bottle.

 What is your favorite running hydration gear?
-Comment below or tag @Runstreet on Instagram to share your running and get cheered on.
+Have you found the perfect fit?
+Follow and tag @Runstreet on Instagram to share your running and get cheered on.
 If you need a training plan to crush your next race, head to our Training Center, and I will be happy to help you.

 Happy running to you, and stay hydrated!